AustroMelee/Avatar-Talent-Tree/docs/README.md

 1. **Choose Your Constellation**: Select from Air, Water, Earth, Fire, or Steel
 2. **Plan Your Build**: Review the path options and build recommendations
-3. **Allocate Points**: Use your 17 PK to create your character build
+3. **Allocate Points**: Use unlimited PK to create your character build
 4. **Explore Minor Nodes**: Customize your build with the new minor nodes
 5. **Test Your Build**: Use the talent tree renderer to visualize your choices